Frequently Asked Questions

 Public records contain information from banks, landlords and/or the courts.
 It can list evictions, some types of liens, bankruptcies, child support claims, arrests and other types of documentation in the public interest.

 An inquiry is a record of how many times credit has been applied for.
 Generally speaking, this is something you want to be kept low as inquiries can impact a credit score.

 What is a Trade line?

 A term used to describe Credit.
-A persons credit trade line is in part a way of describing someone's creditworthiness. gullible consumers or those in dire straights are usually targeted by companies or individuals offering to rent their trade lines for a fee.
+A person's credit trade line is in part a way of describing someone's creditworthiness. gullible consumers or those in dire straits are usually targeted by companies or individuals offering to rent their trade lines for a fee.

 How do I protect from fraudulent uses of my identity?